scottish-government-design-system/designsystem.gov.scot/components/category-item-card/developer-notes.md

 Use the following modifier class to alter the display of a category item card:

-`category-item--card--gradient` changes the bottom border of the card visible on hover and focus to a gradient of your primary and secondary brand colours.
+`ds_category-item--card--gradient` changes the bottom border of the card visible on hover and focus to a gradient of your primary and secondary brand colours.